 Fed minutes reveal majority open to rate hikes if inflation persists

-The Federal Reserve just reminded everyone that the rate-hike playbook isn’t collecting dust on a shelf.
-Minutes from the April 28-29 FOMC meeting reveal that a majority of officials are open to raising interest rates again if inflation refuses to fall back toward the central bank’s 2% target.
+The Federal Reserve just reminded everyone that rate cuts aren’t the only tool in the drawer.
+Minutes from the March 17-18 FOMC meeting reveal that a majority of officials are open to raising interest rates if inflation refuses to cool back to the 2% target.

 What the minutes actually say